grncdr/streams/Examples.md

 ### Push or Pull

 In general whether to use push or pull tends to be a subject of big debate.
 Producers tend to prefer push based approach while consumers tend to prefer pull based approach.
 Truth is the only way to satisfy both producer and a consumer is to put a queue between them and let them make choice of whether to use pull or push independently of each other based of their own domain.
-As a matter of fact bufferede channels do exactly that they are just a data queues with internal buffer that is used to smooth out I/O between producer and consumer.
+As a matter of fact buffered channels do exactly that they are just a data queues with internal buffer that is used to smooth out I/O between producer and consumer.
 Note that when buffer is full, puts are not lost, but rather queued up applying backpressure on the producer.
-Choosing right buffer for the task is crucial to arraging best use of resources.
+Choosing right buffer for the task is crucial to arranging best use of resources.

 #### Adapting a Push-Based Data Source